 1. Most Shopping Will Happen Online

-Not only will spending likely be up like Dr. Lee said, but online spending will be up.
 The consumer predilection for online shopping was burgeoning well before COVID-19 was a concern, but the pandemic turned the growing interest in e-commerce into a here-to-stay phenomenon.
-According to a recent Bank of America survey, nearly 65% of consumers plan to shop online this holiday season.

 “When you use debit, it’s your own bank account on the line, and if you become the unfortunate victim of fraud, you might be waiting to get money back into your account, which could affect other financial obligations,” said Nathan Grant, senior credit industry analyst, Credit Card Insider.
 “With credit cards, it’s the issuer’s money on the line, and there are stronger federal protections to help prevent further damage to your financial situation.”